dilab-zju/vBERT/README.md

 # Managing Flock of BERTs in the Cloud for Cost-Effective Inference

+Welcome to vBERT project!
+This is a work in progress, and is not yet fully functional or stable.
+Please keep this in mind as you explore the project.

 # About the project

 > This project aims to tackle the challenge of efficiently serving massive numbers of customized pre-trained language models (PLM) in a single commodity cloud server while maintaining high throughput and cost-effectiveness.
 To accomplish this, we propose to combine two techniques: lower layer skipping and parameter-efficient fine-tuning.
 Additionally, we introduce virtualized model processors to serve large numbers of tenants, resulting in cost-effective PLM serving without sacrificing inference speed or accuracy.